Home > Best Time to Visit Switzerland

 - Basel Fasnacht – Annually for some 700 years now in Basel, thousands of residents gather at 4 a.m. in the cold to wait for the four rings of the city clock that announce the start of this three-day carnival.
 Participants wear colorful disguises with masks and march in parades accompanied by orchestras with wind instruments, including piccolos.

 - Chalandamarz – On March 1 every year the traditional folk custom of Chalandamarz, symbolizing the long-awaited spring season, is celebrated.
 Schoolchildren dress up in brightly colored costumes, parading through towns and villages in Graubunden.

-- Fuchstival – On a Saturday around the first day of spring, March 22 in 2020, this ski and snowboard festival hosts rock and pop bands in the family-friendly ski resort of Grüsch-Danusa.
+- Fuchstival – On a Saturday around the first day of spring, this ski and snowboard festival hosts rock and pop bands in the family-friendly ski resort of Grüsch-Danusa.

 - Interlaken Music Festival – One of the most important events on the classical Swiss music festival calendar, this event brings chamber and symphony music concerts to various venues, including the Congress Center Kursaal Interlaken.
-It starts in late March and runs through much of April, with 2020’s dates still to be announced.
+It starts in late March and runs through much of April.

 Switzerland in April

 - Morges Tulip Festival – Starting around April 1st and running throughout the month, this festival is hosted along the shores of Lake Geneva in Morges at Parc de L’Independance.
 It showcases over 120,000 tulips, including 300 different varieties while also displaying daffodils and hyacinths.
 Food and drink may be purchased from a marquee tent and family-friendly, special events occur most weekends during the festival.